thielicious/laravel-vite-react-tailwind-setup/README.md

 # laravel9-vite3-react18-setup
-A setup environment using Laravel, ViteJS and ReactJS.
+A working scaffolding setup with the latest versions of Laravel, ViteJS and ReactJS run via a blade file.
+Mostly just for me so I can always clone and start off right away with new projects.